The Texas shooter in a racist Walmart attack is going to prison. Here's what to know about the case

 Investigators say the shooting was preceded by Crusius posting a racist screed online.

 The sentencing phase could last several days.
-It is the first time that relatives of the victims, who included citizens of Mexico, will have an opportunity to address Crusius face-to-face in court.
+Some relatives of the victims, who included citizens of Mexico, traveled for hours to attend the proceedings that will include family members making impact statements in court.

 Some things to know about the shooting and the case: